PCCoE-Hacktoberfest-21/animated-components/README.md

 🔴 If we do not receive any updates from your end then we will have to assign the task to another willing contributor.

+🔴 If you come across an issue that has been open for a while but has no updates from the assigned person, you may comment on it to get assigned to the issue.

 ## Contribution Guidelines